Asutosh11/Asutosh11/README.md

 <b>Primary Skillset: </b> Android, Java, Kotlin <br/>
 <b>Secondary Skillset: </b> Python backend, Keras, Tensorflow

-<a href = "https://www.linkedin.com/in/asutosh-panda/">You can reach out to me here</a> or have a look at some of my libraries and projects below.
+<a href = "https://www.linkedin.com/in/asutosh-panda/" target="_blank">You can reach out to me here</a> or have a look at some of my libraries and projects below.